There goes the final whistle. A 1-0 win for Iceland, ending a 15-game run at the Aviva. A merited win for Iceland. Impressive.

 Republic of Ireland - Iceland

-International friendlies – Follow the Football match between Republic of Ireland and Iceland live with Eurosport.
+Follow the International friendlies live Football match between Republic of Ireland and Iceland with Eurosport.
 The match starts at 19:45 on 28 March 2017.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Martin O'Neill or Heimir Hallgrímsson?
+Who will come out on top in the battle of the managers: Stephen Kenny or Arnar Vidarsson?
 Find out by following our live matchcast.

 Christie with the ball high into the box, but nobody on hand to finish as Horgan is forced to rescue it.
 Time almost up.